 What type of shoes are best to bring on a cruise?

 Comfortable shoes are your best shoes for a cruise.
+These are essential for your ultimate cruise packing list.
 Consider tennis shoes for port excursions, flip flops for the pool, nice sandals for casual lunches, and a pair of dressier shoes for your evening meals.
 I also like to throw in a pair of slippers to have while I am in the stateroom.

 Can I do laundry on a cruise?